miykael/nipype-beginner-s-guide/homepage/neuroimaging.rst

        :width: 160pt
        :align: left

 The technology and physics behind an MRI scanner is quite astonishing.
-But I won't go into details on how that all works.
-Nonetheless, you need to know some terms, concepts, and parameters which are used for the steps taken to acquire and MRI image.
+But I won't go into the details of how it all works.
+You do need to know some terms, concepts, and parameters that are used to acquire MRI data in a scanning session and use that to construct useable images.

 .. only:: latex